Robert Carter III: Early career

 Carter returned to Virginia in 1751 where he was admitted to the bar.
 He took up residence at Nomony Hall.
 This was his preferred spelling for his inherited plantation on the Northern Neck.
 Nominy or Nomini are more commonly used today, as in the highway marker noting the plantation site.
 He also became a local justice of the peace for Westmoreland County in 1752; the county justices of that era also jointly administering the county.
 However, Carter was unsuccessful in at least two campaigns to become one of the county's two (part-time) representatives in the House of Burgesses.

-In 1758, using his in-laws' connections with the Board of Trade, Carter secured an appointment by King George II to the Virginia Governor's Council.
-When George III succeeded his grandfather in 1760, Carter was reappointed to the post, which served as the colony's appellate court as well as advised on executive matters.
+In 1758, using his in-laws' connections with the Board of Trade, Carter secured an appointment from George II to the Virginia Governor's Council.
+When George III succeeded to the throne in 1760, Carter was reappointed to the post, which served as the colony's appellate court as well as advised on executive matters.
 Carter purchased a house in Williamsburg from his cousin Robert Carter Nicholas Sr. and moved his growing family there in 1761.
 Carter also began reading voraciously, as well as socializing with the city's top intellectuals, including Governor Fauquier, George Wythe, William Small, John Blair and young Thomas Jefferson a classmate of Carter's.

 Patriotism

 At first loyal to his King, Carter expressed support for the Crown during the period of popular rejoicing that accompanied news of George III's repeal of the Stamp Act, but Parliament passed additional laws obnoxious to colonial interests, and by 1772 the new Governor Dunmore exacerbated tensions.
 That year, Carter moved his ailing family (having lost three young daughters to unknown illnesses within 11 months) back to Nomony Hall on the Northern Neck, announcing his retirement from public life.
 Carter never appeared in the Governor's Council minutes (other than as present) after it voted to allow slaveholders or local authorities to punish slaves without due process.
 Moreover, rather than educate his sons at the College of William and Mary, Carter hired Philip Fithian as tutor.

 Carter concentrated his efforts on trade, including ironworks, a textile factory, and a flour mill, in addition to draining swamps around Nomony and diversifying crops at all his plantations.
 Although publicly neutral, Carter honored the continental boycott declared in 1774, and in 1775 joined Richard Corbin in expressing the council's concern about rumors of British marines being stationed at Williamsburg.
-Carter declined to give the loyalty assurances Dunmore required, and Dunmore dissolved the council in 1776.
-The following summer, Carter gave a loyalty oath to the new Commonwealth of Virginia.
-Although Carter declined political offices mentioned by Patriot friends, he began supplying provisions and bayonets to the American cause in the Revolution, so British ships raided his plantations near the Potomac river.
+Carter declined to give the loyalty assurances Dunmore required, and the governor dissolved the council in 1776.
+The following summer, he gave a oath of loyalty to the new Commonwealth of Virginia.
+Although Carter declined to hold political offices suggested by Patriot friends, he began supplying provisions and bayonets to Patriot forces during the American Revolutionary War, which resulted in his plantations near the Potomac River being raided by British ships.